 gist.chat("navigate", "articles"); // Search screen

-Open the Messenger to the Search page with pre-filled query in the search box
+To navigate to the Search page with a pre-filled query in the search box

 gist.chat("navigate", "articles?q=insert-test-here"); // Search screen

-You can launch the Gist Messenger without the Gist launcher using the following API method:
+You can launch the Gist Messenger without the Gist launcher by calling the following API method:

 gist.chat('show'); // call if Messenger widget is hidden